yerich/Graphr/README.md

 graphing and full mouse zoom and pan support.
 Additionally, there are many graphing tools available, such as tracing a function, finding a root, finding the derivative, etc.

+Designed for demonstration purposes only - https://www.desmos.com/calculator is a better calculator for real mathematics.

 Check out the web-based demo at http://www.graphr.org/